 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-The Beats Solo Pro take sound and design seriously.
-These are the company’s first noise cancelling on-ears, and Beats hit it out of the park with one exception: comfort.
+The Beats Solo Pro takes sound and design seriously—among the best Beats headphones out there.
+These are the company’s first noise canceling on-ears, and Beats hit it out of the park with one exception: comfort.
 Time to find out if it’s worth pushing past the pain for these otherwise exceptional on-ear headphones.

 - iPhone users will get the most out of the Beats Solo Pro because of the H1 chip.
 This allows for hands-free access to Siri, immediate pairing, and greater power efficiency than when used with Android devices.

 - Fashion-forward listeners will turn heads at these headphones.
 Whether you go with a muted or vivid color palette, the physical design of the headset is clean and attractive.

 - Commuters should really get a pair of noise canceling headphones, and you can easily travel with the Beats Solo Pro on-ear design.

 What is it like to use the Beats Solo Pro?

 The Beats Solo Pro noise canceling headset showcases a striking, mature appearance.
 The concealed hinges maintain a streamlined design, and the headband extension mechanism is nearly undetectable.
 Limited degrees of rotation is allowed in every direction.
 This design is meant to increase comfort by allowing the ear cups to rest along with the natural angle of your ears.
 Yet, it can’t negate the immense pressure placed on the head.
 After an hour of listening, it felt like I was removing an expensive clamp, rather than a pair of headphones.
 If you have glasses, comfortable listening time is halved.